crusoecloud/terraform-provider-crusoe/readme.md

 ```

 Run `make install` to build a provider and install it into your go-path.
 Then, you should be able to run `terraform apply` with the provided examples.

+Other common commands are: `terraform init` to initialize your working directory, and `terraform plan` to preview changes without applying them.

 ## Versioning